|Workforce & Economic Development Division COURSES

 calendar day of the class.

-You may pre-register for all Continuing Education courses before the first
+You may pre-register for all Workforce & Economic Development Division courses before the first

-class by coming to the Continuing Education Center and paying the
+class by coming to the Workforce & Economic Development Division Center and paying the

 appropriate registration fee.
 You may also preregister for most courses

 by telephoning 536-7261.